Horse pays a surprise visit to friend at the Pines

 The family planned Calvin B.’s visit as a surprise for Stevie, but there was a twist.

-After his family shared a laugh, Dolores said she found out Tuesday that Stevie, who said little Tuesday afternoon, was talking about Calvin’s visit.
+After his family shared a laugh, Dolores said she found out that Stevie, who said little that afternoon, was talking about Calvin’s visit.

 “I don’t know how he knew,” she said.